 We all know a cozy night’s sleep is essential for a better sense of well-being.
+What is a duvet cover?
 Choosing the right bedding can go a long way to help you accomplish better sleep.

 Not only does the right kind of sleep setup keep your space looking beautiful aesthetically, but your bedroom also has the potential to contribute to the length and quality of your rest, which is why it’s so deserving of some extra consideration.

 The humble duvet has been around for a long time, with early records showing proof of it being used by humans in the early 1600s.
 Duvets are meant to be used as a top layer for your bed.
-They usually come with some kind of soft fill whether that be down, feather, cotton, or synthetic blends, making them a cozy bedding option.
+They usually come with some kind of soft fill, whether it is down, feather, cotton, or synthetic blends, making them a cozy bedding option.

-Duvets regularly come with removable duvet covers that allow you to switch the look of your bed up from time to time.
+To put it simply, a duvet cover is used to cover a duvet.
+Duvets regularly come with removable duvet covers that allow you to change the look of your bed from time to time.
 You’ll find most bedding and home furniture stores sell a variety of patterned duvet covers that you can use to really customize the look of your bedroom.

-A comforter is different from a duvet, though it can often get mixed up with one, and sometimes is used interchangeably to describe one.
-Popularly called a quilt, comforters are made of two separate lengths of fabric that are sewn together, filled with similar material to a duvet, and then quilted, to create extra padding and softness during sleep.
+A comforter is different from a duvet and duvet cover, though it can often get mixed up with one and sometimes is used interchangeably to describe one.
+Popularly called a quilt, comforters are a kind of bedding made of two different lengths of fabric that are sewn together, filled with similar material to a duvet, and then quilted to create extra padding and softness during sleep.

 Comforters can have patterned variations, and some people choose to use these instead of opting to keep them covered.
 A duvet cover can still be helpful in the case of a comforter, however, because it enables you to clean your bedding more consistently while minimizing how much effort it might take.